The notcat notification server

 It is not hard to end up needing more sophisticated behavior than just printing to standard output.

-whenever there are no more open notifications.
+--on-empty is triggered after --on-close if there are no more open notifications left.

 The default values for these are